yuncode/vuescroll/README.md

-# vuescroll - A virtual scrollbar based on [vue.js](https://github.com/vuejs/vue) 2.X
+# vuescroll - A virtual scrollbar based on [vue.js](https://github.com/vuejs/vue) 2.X by wangyi

 - [What Is Vuescroll](#what-is-vuescroll)
 - [Demo](#demo)